100 Notable alumni of

 -

-Thangam Elizabeth Rachel Debbonaire, Baroness Debbonaire is a British politician who was the Member of Parliament (MP) for Bristol West between 2015 and 2024.
+Thangam Elizabeth Rachel Debbonaire, Baroness Debbonaire is a British politician who was the Member of Parliament (MP) for Bristol West between 2015 and 2024, and made a life peer in the House of Lords shortly after.
 A member of the Labour Party, she served as Shadow Secretary of State for Culture, Media and Sport from 2023 until 2024.
 She was previously Shadow Secretary of State for Housing from 2020 to 2021 and Shadow Leader of the House of Commons from 2021 to 2023.

 -